jaco9419/C-Plus-Plus/README.md

 <strong>-Logic errors:</strong> Errors found by the programmer looking for the causes of erroneous results.

+### 5.1- Compile-time Errors

+When we are writing C++ programs, the compiler is our first line of defense against errors.

+There are two types of compile-time errors:

+<strong>Syntax errors:</strong> Errors that occur when we violate the rules of C++ syntax.

+<strong>Type errors:</strong> Errors that occur when there are mismatch between the types we declared.

+Some common syntax errors are:

+Missing semicolon ; <br>
+Missing closing parenthesis ), square bracket ], or curly brace }

+Some common type errors are:

+Forgetting to declare a variable<br>
+Storing a value into the wrong type

+### 5.2- Link-time Errors

+Sometimes the code compiles fine, but there is still a message because the program needs some function or library that it can’t find.
+This is known as a link-time error.

+As our program gets bigger, it is good practice to divide the program into separate files.
+After compiling them, the linker takes those separate object files and combines them into a single executable file.
+Link-time errors are found by the linker when it is trying to combine object files into an executable file.

+Some common link-time errors:

+Using a function that was never defined (more on this later)<br>
+Writing Main() instead of main()

+### 5.3- Run-time Errors

+If our program has no compile-time errors and no link-time errors, it’ll run.
+This is where the fun really starts.

+Errors which happen during program execution (run-time) after successful compilation are called run-time errors.
+Run-time errors occur when a program with no compile-time errors and link-time errors asks the computer to do something that the computer is unable to reliably do.

+It happens after we give the ./ execute command:

+<code>./a.out</code>

+Some common run-time errors:

+Division by zero also known as division error.
+These types of error are hard to find as the compiler doesn’t point to the line at which the error occurs.<br>
+Trying to open a file that doesn’t exist<br>
+There is no way for the compiler to know about these kinds of errors when the program is compiled.

+### 5.4- Logic Errors

+Once we have removed the compile-time errors, link-time errors, and run-time errors, the program runs successfully.
+But sometimes, the program doesn’t do what we want it to do or no output is produced.
+Hmmm…

+These types of errors which provide incorrect output, but appears to be error-free, are called logical errors.
+These are one of the most common errors that happen to beginners and also usually the most difficult to find and eliminate.

+Logical errors solely depend on the logical thinking of the programmer.
+Your job now is to figure out why the program didn’t do what you wanted it to do.

+Some common logic errors:

+Program logic is flawed<br>
+Some “silly” mistake in an if statement or a for/while loop<br>

+Note: Logic errors don’t have error messages.
+Sometimes, programmers use a process called test-driven development (TDD), a way to give logic errors error messages and save yourself a lot of headaches!

 ## 4) User Input

 Another way to assign a value to a variable is through user input.
 A lot of times, we want the user of the program to enter information for the program.